Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Introduction

 \subsection{Acknowledgments}

 This work is part of a doctoral thesis written under the supervision of Paul Seidel.
 I would like to thank him for suggesting the problem and numerous discussions.
 I would also like to thank Jingyu Zhao, Vivek Shende, Dmitry Tonkonog, Yank{\i} Lekili, Sheel Ganatra, John Pardon and Zack Sylvan for many helpful conversations and/or explaining their work.
 I would like to thank Vivek Shende for pointing out to push-out preserving property of $Coh$.
+Finally, I would like to thank the referee for several useful suggestions.
 This work was partially supported by NSF grant DMS-1500954 and by the Simons Foundation (through a Simons Investigator award).